-31. SAFETY SENSITIVE POSITION.
+33. SAFETY SENSITIVE POSITION.

 A position where the employee holding this position has the responsibility for his own safety or other's safety.
-All law enforcement officers, detention officers, transport officers, employees required to have a commercial driver license, and employees who have control or access to controlled drugs or reports associated with these drugs.
+All law enforcement officers, emergency management, court compliance, detention officers, transport officers, employees required to have a commercial driver license, and employees who have control or access to controlled drugs or reports associated with these drugs.

-32. SICK LEAVE.
+34. SICK LEAVE.